Restriction on India-UK flight extended till Feb 14

-New Delhi, Jan 27 (IANS) Centre on Wednesday extended the restriction on flights between India and UK upto midnight of February 14, 2021.
+New Delhi: Centre on Wednesday extended the restriction on flights between India and UK upto midnight of February 14, 2021.

 "The competent authority has further extended the restriction on flights between India and UK upto 14' February, 2021 (23.59 hrs)," the DGCA said.